Flexible Solutions

 Want to learn more about Silicone?
 Check out our blog post "Silicone Rubber, a Low Surface Energy Material" where you can download our Free eBook, "Pros and Cons of Designing with Silicone Rubber".

-Corona treatment is a method of surface treatment that increases the surface energy of the treated material by means of “corona discharge plasma”.
-In simple terms it enhances the surface’s molecular structure to allow improved wettability for the adhesion of inks, coatings and adhesives.
-And it does this without changes to any other of the physical properties of the material.
+Corona surface treatment is a method that increases the surface energy of the treated material by means of “corona discharge plasma”.
+In simple terms it enhances the surface’s molecular structure to allow improved wettability for the adhesion of inks, coatings and adhesives, and it does this without changes to any other of the physical properties of the material.

 The rendering below demonstrates how the surface energy changes after a substrate is corona treated.
 The surface energy or wettability of the untreated substrate is very low, which is demonstrated by the >90° contact angle.
 The contact angle of the corona treated surface is <90°, giving it a high surface energy / wettability.